Statutory Adoption Pay: Who Qualifies and How Does It Work?

 This duration should be at least 26 weeks up until the week in which the employee is informed that they have been matched with a child for adoption.
 Even breaks such as holidays, sick leave, or maternity leave do not interrupt this continuity, paving the way for employees to become eligible for SAP.

-Fulfillment of this criterion is critical, and the onus lies on both employees and employers to keep track of the same.
+Fulfilment of this criterion is critical, and the onus lies on both employees and employers to keep track of the same.

 3. Additional Eligibility Considerations